l-sala/l-sala.github.io/_pages/about.md

 To ultimately reduce the need of animals in pharmacological and toxicological research, I aim to optimise current drug screening platforms by using patient-specific human-based models and advanced hardware and software tools.

-In my free time, I like to code 👨🏻‍💻, ride my mountain bike 🚵🏻‍♂️ and run🏃🏻.
+In my free time, I like to code 👨🏻‍💻, ride my mountain bike 🚵🏻‍♂️ and run 🏃🏻.